Huhngoku/ADVOCATE/doc/traceElements/spawn.md

 This is recorded in the trace of routine 1.

 ## Trace element
-The trace element has the following form
+This will create 2 trace elements.

+In the routine, where the new routine is created, the following element is added.
 ```
 G,[tpost],[id],[pos]
 ```